 SeaPerch is an innovative underwater robotics program that equips teachers and students with the resources they need to build an underwater Remotely Operated Vehicle (ROV) in an in-school or out-of-school setting.
 Students build the ROV from a kit comprised of low-cost, easily accessible parts, following a curriculum that teaches basic engineering and science concepts with a marine engineering theme.
 The SeaPerch Program provides students with the opportunity to learn about robotics, engineering, science, and mathematics (STEM) while building an underwater ROV as part of a science and engineering technology curriculum.
 Throughout the project, students will learn engineering concepts, problem solving, teamwork, and technical applications.

 Information regarding the 2019-2020 SeaPerch program will be available once school begins.

 Degrees and Certifications:

-Students interested in applying for the RTMS SeaPerch program should see Ms. Quail in room 216 to pick up an application packet ASAP.
-Applications and teacher recommendations are due back to Ms. Quail no later than Friday, December 7.
+Students interested in applying for the 2019-2020 RTMS SeaPerch program should see Ms. Quail in room 216 to pick up an application packet ASAP.
+Applications and teacher recommendations are due back to Ms. Quail no later than Friday, November 8.
 Late applications will not be accepted.
-A list of students who have been accepted into the program will be posted outside room 216 on Monday, December 10.
-We will meet from 3:15 until 5:00 on Tuesdays and Thursdays, beginning on December 11.
-The program culminates with a regional competition in the early spring.
+A list of students who have been accepted into the program will be posted outside room 216 on Thursday, November 14.
+We will meet from 3:15 until 5:00 most Tuesdays and Thursdays, beginning on November 19.
+The program culminates with a regional competition in March.